saxani/phone-trigger-tutorial/README.md

 As we start building our final projects, a popular immersive technique is combining the 'real world' with some digital content on a guest's smartphone.

-We can elegantly prompt a phone interaction with different real life triggers.
-We'll be quickly overviewing how to do this with: QR codes, Image markers, NFC (near field communication) tags.
+We can elegantly prompt a phone interaction with different 'real world' triggers.
+We'll be quickly overviewing how to do this (sort of) with: QR codes, Image markers, NFC (near field communication) tags.

-We will start with using p5 and the editor, but eventually extract the concepts from p5 and locally code.
+We will start with using p5 and the editor, but eventually extract the concepts from p5 and code on our local computers.

 The most challenging aspect of this will be hosting your code for guests to access on their phones.
+It need to be accessible for them over a server, and for many things over the web, that server needs to be secure (https instead of http).
+For this tutorial, I'm making use of Github pages.

 ## p5 editor